 - Dangerous hobbies or sports.

 All of these types of questions will appear on a life insurance application and they will all be taken into consideration.

 Activate our websites quoting tool and see first hand what the rates would be for the plan design of your choice

 Instantly compare rates from over 40 of the top rated carriers in the nation.
 The side by side comparisons you are going to view has helped lower premiums because of the strong competition these quote engines have produced.
 Every carriers rates are in plain view for every consumer to see.

 One discount you may be able to achieve is by using rate bands to your best advantage.
 Independent insurance agents use these all the time to help get the lowest rates for their clients.
 Here is a simple example on how they work.
 Many times people will ask for a face amount of $200,000.
 There will be a rate band discount when a face amount begins with $250,000.
 This means that if the agent quotes the client at $250,000 instead of the requested $200,000.
 The total premium will actually be less while at the same time picking up an extra $50,000 in coverage at the same time.

 This same principal works for other rate bands beginning at $500,000 and $1,000,000 also.
 This is a form of buying in bulk or in other works getting discount rates for the more you buy.
 The rate per $1,000.00 in coverage is reduced and can add up into a very reduced premium rate.

-Having multiple policies at the same time
+Can I have have multiple policies at the same time?